 A stakeholder is anyone who can affect or be affected by the project.
-Stakeholder commitment is key to maintenance of stakeholder relationship management in a project.
+Stakeholder commitment is key to the maintenance of stakeholder relationship management in a project.
 A project manager balances the needs of the stakeholder and ensures all parties support the project deliverables.
 As management guru Stephen Covey succinctly puts it, “Your organization is a complex ecosystem of multiple, interdependent parts both inside and outside its formal boundaries, and your stakeholders are its most important elements.”

 Before a project manager attempts to obtain stakeholder commitment, it is important to figure out who your stakeholders are.
 A project can be delayed or less valuable when the project manager fails to identify and engage all the stakeholders.
-It is easy to think of stakeholders as anyone who has a stake in success or failure of the project.
+It is easy to think of stakeholders as anyone who has a stake in the success or failure of the project.
 Stakeholders can be grouped according to their roles:

 - Change Agents

 It is also helpful when talking to stakeholders to ask them directly if they believe you may have missed someone.
 It is not uncommon, that during the life of your project stakeholders are replaced or fall off from the project.
 A quintessential quality of project managers is time management.
 Not all stakeholders will hold the same influence on a project, although you will meet with all, you will focus your efforts on those influential stakeholders.
 Stakeholder engagement is a great way to interact with your stakeholders and learn more about them.
 It is wise to come prepared, as a stakeholder may not be able to provide a vast amount of time.
-Understanding your stakeholder’s role in the project will help you deliver the outcome the expect.
+Understanding your stakeholder’s role in the project will help you deliver the outcome they expect.

 To build trust amongst your stakeholders, the project manager must communicate openly and honestly.
 There should be no confusion on the status of the project.
 Frequent updates in the form of status reports is a great tool to help achieve communication with your stakeholders.

-Resource Management involves assigning team members to meet the project needs.
+Resource Management involves assigning team members to meet project needs.
 Management will determine how to effectively use the resource to gain the maximum benefit.
 Resources should be assessed and allocated before a project begins.
-Lack of resource planning can result in running out of resources throughput the project as well as impact the deliverables.
+Lack of resource planning can result in running out of resources throughout the project as well as impact the deliverables.